ankschoubey/old-blog/_posts/2022-05-05-thinking-on-paper.md

 # What is a blank screen problem?

-The blank screen problem is when we get stuck and can't decide what to code.
+The blank screen problem is we have a new coding problem but can't decide what to code.
+Think of this as an equivalent to writers block.

 # Why we get stuck at a blank screen?

 This can happen because we don't know the requirement very well or what we are trying to implement is too tough.

-# What are the different ways of avoiding blank screen?
+# What are the ways of avoiding blank screen?

 Planning and designing are the best ways of avoiding blank screen.